-Medications for Addiction Treatment Services are available in clinical and nonclinical settings.
-Medications for Addiction Treatment is the use of prescription medications, in combination with counseling and behavioral therapies, to provide a whole-person approach to the treatment of substance use disorders.
-Medications for Addiction Treatment include all FDA-approved medications and biological products to treat alcohol use disorder, opioid use disorder, and any substance use disorder.
-Beneficiaries have a right to be offered Medications for Addiction Treatment on-site or through a referral outside of the facility.
+Medications for Addiction Treatment Services

+are available in clinical and non-clinical settings.

+Medications for Addiction Treatment include all

+FDA-approved medications and biological

+products to treat alcohol use disorder, opioid use

+disorder, and any substance use disorder.

+Beneficiaries have a right to be offered

+Medications for Addiction Treatment on-site or through a referral outside of the facility.
+A list of approved medications include: